canonical/serverlab-testflinger/README.rst

     • Reference device agent file to facilitate job pushing via MQTT.

 * ./tf-entrypoint
-    • Runs on testflinger-agent and testflinger-cli.
+    • Runs on testflinger-agent.
+    • Exports ssh keys and starts init

+* ./container-entrypoint
     • Starts appropriate microservices, see below for more info.

 * ./tools/*